Boosting Your Soloing Power.

 I also have fretboard exercises that are so specialized and effective, that I only teach them in my guitar lessons.

-It wouldn’t fair towards my students if I gave all the best goodies away here for free. 🙂
+It wouldn’t be fair to my students if I gave all the best goodies away here for free. 🙂

 Play more behind the beat.

-The reason why this is on the list here, is that it creates a really great feel when you deliberately play note late against the beat.
+The reason why this is on the list here is that it creates a really great feeling when you deliberately play notes late against the beat.

 Yet, it seems like very few guitar players have control over this or think of using this creatively in their soloing

 Deliberately dragging your notes, creates an interesting laid-back feel which tends to make you sound very confident.